Towards Adversarial-Resilient Deep Neural Networks for False Data Injection Attack Detection in Power Grids: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{t}ate estimation is a core application in the power grids control center.
-The analog measurements and status data from remote sensors are received by the state estimator to determine the network topology and best estimates of the voltage, current magnitudes and phase (i.e., system state).
-Meanwhile, a built-in residue-based bad data detection mechanism is employed by the state estimator to remove bad data and filter measurement errors.
-Operators and advanced applications receive the refined data to compute market prices and make operational decisions.
+State estimation is a critical application in power grids.
+The state estimator in the control center uses analog measurements and status data from remote sensors to determine the network topology and estimate voltage, current magnitudes, and phase.
+The estimator also employs a built-in residue-based bad data detection mechanism to remove bad data and filter measurement errors.
+The refined data is then used by operators and advanced applications to compute market prices and make operational decisions.

-False data injection attack (FDIA) was proposed by Liu \etal in 2009 \cite{liu2009false}.
-It enables attackers to inject malicious false data into legitimate measurements while bypassing the bad data detection, causing the estimator to output incorrect system states.
+False data injection attacks (FDIAs), first proposed by Liu \etal in 2009 \cite{liu2009false}, are a well-known attack vector in state estimation.
+They allow attackers to inject malicious false data into legitimate measurements while bypassing bad data detection, causing the estimator to output incorrect system states.
 These attacks can disturb critical operations, such as contingency analysis, that rely on the estimated state.
-Since then, various FDIAs have been developed, such as FDIA with incomplete information \cite{rahman2012false}, blind FDIA \cite{yu2015blind}, and outage masking \cite{7433442}.
+Several types of FDIAs have been developed, including FDIA with incomplete information \cite{rahman2012false}, blind FDIA \cite{yu2015blind}, and outage masking \cite{7433442}.

-As FDIA poses a serious threat to the security of power grids, various detection methods were proposed in the literature, such as basic measurement protection \cite{bi2011defending} and detection with phasor measurement units (PMU) \cite{yang2017optimal}.
-In recent years, machine learning (ML), especially deep neural network (DNN), becomes a key technique to detect FDIA in the literature \cite{ozay2015machine, yan2016detection, he2017real, deng2018false, james2018online, ayad2018detection, ashrafuzzaman2018detecting, niu2019dynamic, wang2020detection}.
-The basic system architecture of DNN-based FDIA detection is shown in Fig. \ref{exampleFDIA}.
-DNNs take advantage of the statistical properties of measurement data in a power system and can achieve state-of-the-art detection performance.
-Moreover, they are usually pure software systems and can be deployed in the control center without additional equipment or infrastructure upgrades, making them ideal defense techniques against FDIA.
+To mitigate the threat posed by FDIAs, various detection methods have been proposed in the literature, such as measurement protection \cite{bi2011defending} and detection using phasor measurement units (PMUs) \cite{yang2017optimal}.
+In recent years, machine learning (ML), especially deep neural networks (DNNs), has become a key technique for detecting FDIAs \cite{ozay2015machine, yan2016detection, he2017real, deng2018false, james2018online, ayad2018detection, ashrafuzzaman2018detecting, niu2019dynamic, wang2020detection}.
+The basic architecture of DNN-based FDIA detection is shown in Fig. \ref{exampleFDIA}.
+DNNs leverage the statistical properties of measurement data and can achieve state-of-the-art detection performance.
+Furthermore, DNNs are usually pure software systems and can be deployed in the control center without requiring additional equipment or infrastructure upgrades, making them ideal defense techniques against FDIAs.